fasiha/deep-path-typing/README.md

 ### `never` extends everything
 With the elements of our path into the `Word` interface statically-typed, with defaults, and constrained to be descendent keys of `Word`, we're actually pretty close to a working `path`!
 One crucial obstacle is, how can we get the type at the end of the path?
 With that, we could require that `Target` extends it.

-Recall, here's the constraints we use to link `Target` and the type at the end of the path:
+Recall, here are the constraints we use to link `Target` and the type at the end of the path:
 ```ts
 (Target extends([X] extends [never]
                 ?
 [W] extends [never]